Bright-Shard/asm/README.md

 # Explaining directories
 - `/`: Just random POCs for various MIPS features - arrays, hello world, etc
 - `/arraylib`: A library for working with arrays in MIPS
+- `/calculator`: A fully functional [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) calculator (be sure to turn on "compile files in whole directory" in MARS)